promicsw/text-writers/Docs/IndentTextWriter.md

 # class IndentTextWriter
 A Text Writer, with a fluent API, for structured text generation incorporating:<br/>
 - Automatic Indentation management.<br/>
-- Extension for HTML writing with tag management.<br/>
+- Extensions for HTML writing with tag management.<br/>
-- Extension for essential Markdown writing.<br/>
+- Extensions for essential Markdown writing.<br/>
 - Text is output to an internal or external StringBuffer.<br/>
 - May be further extended to generate any kind of structured output.